 The latest bill to join the cohort is BILL NO. HB0001 by the state's 45th House of Representative.
 If signed into law, HB0001 will earmark 4 million US Dollars for the state of Wyoming to build and run staking nodes.
 The nodes will operate on three crypto networks.
 Some of the money will also be used for initial pledges, as staking networks require pledge by node operators.
 Once launched, the university pools will be open to the public for delegation.
 Depending on the success of the venture, most of the profit will go into a fund to support future projects, with the rest going to support blockchain education across the state.

-In early 2020, IOG (formally IOHK), the for-profit development firm charged with building the first iteration of Cardano, donated $500,000 in ADA for the development of blockchain technologies at the university.
+In early 2020, IOG (formally IOHK), the for-profit development firm charged with building the first iteration of Cardano donated $500,000 in ADA for the development of blockchain technologies at the university.
 As part of the exchange, a lab was also created for joint research by the university and IOG scientists.

 It’s a bold new world.
-Ethiopia wants to take the helm in Africa, and Wyoming is leading in the United States.
+Ethiopia wants to take the helm in Africa and Wyoming in the United States.
 Both of these regions are near and dear to my heart and home to some of my closest soulmates.
 I am ready for happenings such as these to no longer be news; for the self-custody of identity, wealth, and governance to be afforded to all man, woman and child bringing with it, an honest chance of the “constant pursuit of true and solid happiness.”